stadust/pointercrate/doc/000_index/900_errors.md

 # List of Errors

-In generic it is the goal to have the API provide as detailed errors as possible.
+In general it is the goal to have the API provide as detailed errors as possible.
 The generic error variants should be returned as rarely as possible.
 If you feel like a specific error could be communicated better, feel free to open an issue in the GitHub repository!

 | Status code | Error code | Description                                                                                                                                                        | Data                                                                                      |
 | ----------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------- |